Frequently Asked Questions

 How do you handle bullying incidents?

 York Catholic has a Bullying Prevention Program that is designed not only to prevent bullying through education, but also to appropriately deal with any occurrences that should arise.
-Students are encouraged to “responsibly report” any bullying that they witness to any faculty or staff member at the school.
-When a report is made, the Assistant Principal of Student Affairs assesses the situation to determine if any disciplinary action is necessary.
+Students and parents are asked to inform the Dean of Students of any bullying situations.
+Students are also encouraged to “responsibly report” any bullying that they witness to any faculty or staff member at the school.
+When a report is made, the Dean of Students assesses the situation to determine if any disciplinary action is necessary.
 The guidance counselor meets individually with each student involved in the incident and talks about the behaviors in question.
 Our goal is to try to educate students about what bullying is because many times students don’t realize what they are doing is considered bullying.

 How can I help my child make the transition?